 Employee disengagement is increasingly becoming a critical issue, silently undermining the success of businesses globally.
 While good employee engagement software can help, coming up with a strategy is often a struggle, no matter where the business is located.
 In fact, a recent Gallup report found that only 20% of employees globally are engaged at work (the number is 36% in the US).

-Here are some strategies for keeping your team members engaged either in the office or remote.
+So, we're here to help.
+Here are some strategies for keeping your team members engaged and performance numbers up, whether they're in office or remote.

 Onboarding your new hires

 Onboarding is when a company introduces a new employee into an organization and provides the necessary knowledge, skills, and behaviors to succeed.